-Scuba diving was almost entirely forbidden in Greece until 2005 due to the risks towards its submerged archaeological patrimony.
-Rules became more flexible in 2006, which explains why the scuba diving industry is still very recent in Greece.
-While most people flock to Crete or the Cyclades, I got invited to explore a tiny island in the Northern Aegean Sea eager to spread the word about their divers’ paradise: Alonissos, in the archipelago of the Sporades.
+Scuba diving in Greece was almost entirely forbidden until 2005 due to the risks towards its submerged archaeological patrimony.
+Rules became more flexible in 2006, explaining why the scuba diving industry is still very recent in Greece.
+While most people flock to Crete or the Cyclades, I got invited to explore a tiny island in the Northern Aegean Sea, eager to spread the word about their divers’ paradise: Alonissos, in the archipelago of the Sporades.
 When I found out about its marine protected area, one of the largest in Europe, and how the island was protected from mass tourism, I immediately started organising my trip.

 Alonissos National Marine Park: a refuge for monk seaks and dolphins

 Alonnisos National Marine Park was created in 1992 and was Greece’s first marine protected area.
 It covers 2,260 km2 and includes seven islands and 22 small islets.

 The Park is divided into 3 zone A, B and C. Zone C, the core of the Park is around Piperi Island and has the highest level of protection.
 This is where the endangered monk seals (Monachus Monachus) live and breed.

 They can sometimes be seen around Alonissos, but you will need to be extremely lucky as this is rare.
 With about 700 individuals left in the entire Mediterranean Sea, the monk seal is now the rarest seal on Earth.
 The colony of Alonissos National Marine Park counts between 55 to 60 individuals.
 It is sadly the biggest in the Mediterranean Sea.
 However, the fact they chose Alonissos National Park as their home shows the quality of the ecosystem.